dotnet/runtimelab/src/docs/binding-closures.md

 Internally, closures are represented as 2 machine words:
 - Pointer to a function entry point for the closure (see below for details)
-- Pointer to the data context object for captured free variables or 0/null if there is no context object
+- Pointer to the data context object for captured free variables or 0/null if there is no context object.
+When the closure is called, this will be in the context/self register.

 ## Language Parity Mismatches